Alexander Hamilton: Emergence of political parties

-Post-secretaryship (1795–1804)

 1796 presidential election

 Hamilton's resignation as secretary of the treasury in 1795 did not remove him from public life.
 With the resumption of his law practice, he remained close to Washington as an advisor and friend.
 Hamilton influenced Washington in the composition of his farewell address by writing drafts for Washington to compare with the latter's draft, although when Washington contemplated retirement in 1792, he had consulted Madison for a draft that was used in a similar manner to Hamilton's.

 In the election of 1796, under the Constitution as it stood then, each of the presidential electors had two votes, which they were to cast for different men from different states.
 The one who received the most votes would become president, the second-most, vice president.
 This system was not designed with the operation of parties in mind, as they had been thought disreputable and factious.
 The Federalists planned to deal with this by having all their electors vote for John Adams, then vice president, and all but a few for Thomas Pinckney.

 Adams resented Hamilton's influence with Washington and considered him overambitious and scandalous in his private life; Hamilton compared Adams unfavorably with Washington and thought him too emotionally unstable to be president.
 Hamilton took the election as an opportunity: he urged all the northern electors to vote for Adams and Pinckney, lest Jefferson get in; but he cooperated with Edward Rutledge to have South Carolina's electors vote for Jefferson and Pinckney.
 If all this worked, Pinckney would have more votes than Adams, Pinckney would become president, and Adams would remain vice president, but it did not work.
 The Federalists found out about it and northern Federalists voted for Adams but not for Pinckney, in sufficient numbers that Pinckney came in third and Jefferson became vice president.
 Adams resented the intrigue since he felt his service to the nation was much more extensive than Pinckney's.